Job Description For the Chief Compliance Officer

 The CCO also reports annually to the regents through the University of California Vice President for Clinical Services or his/her designee, and coordinates the activities at UC Davis with those at the other medical campuses.

-The CCO is highly placed in the health system so that he or she can exercise independent judgment without fear of reprisal, and so that employees will know that bringing a problem to that person's attention is not a wasted exercise.
+The CCO is highly placed in UCD Health so that he or she can exercise independent judgment without fear of reprisal, and so that employees will know that bringing a problem to that person's attention is not a wasted exercise.

 The CCO is a high-level official with direct access to: